Francisco Balagtas: Life as a poet

-Balagtas learned to write poetry from José de la Cruz (Joseng Sisiw), one of the most famous poets of Tondo, in return for chicks.
+Balagtas learned to write poetry from José de la Cruz (Huseng Sisiw), one of the most famous poets of Tondo, in return for chicks.
 It was De la Cruz himself who personally challenged Balagtas to improve his writing.
 Balagtas swore he would overcome Huseng Sisiw as he would not ask for anything in return as a poet.

 In 1835, Balagtas moved to Pandacan, Manila, where he met María Asunción Rivera, who would effectively serve as the muse for his future works.
-She is referenced in Florante at Laura as 'Selya' and 'MAR'.
+She is referenced in his work Florante at Laura as 'Selya' and 'MAR'.

 Balagtas' affections for MAR were challenged by the influential Mariano Capule.
 The latter won the battle for MAR when he used his wealth to get Balagtas imprisoned.
-It was here that he wrote Florante at Laura—in fact, the events of this poem were meant to parallel his own situation.
+It was here that he wrote Florante at Laura—in fact, the events of this poem were meant to parallel his situation.

 He wrote his poems in the Tagalog language, during an age when Filipino writing was predominantly written in Spanish.

-Balagtas published "Florante at Laura" upon his release in 1838.
-He moved to Balanga, Bataan, in 1840 where he served as the assistant to the Justice of the Peace.
+Balagtas published Florante at Laura upon his release in 1838.
+He moved to Balanga, Bataan, in 1840 where he served as the assistant to the justice of the peace.
 He was also appointed as the translator of the court.
 He married Juana Tiambeng on July 22, 1842, in a ceremony officiated by Fr.
-Cayetano Arellano, uncle of future Chief Justice to the Supreme Court of the Philippines—Chief Justice Arellano.
-They had eleven children but only four survived to adulthood.
-On November 21, 1849, Governor General Narciso Clavería y Zaldua issued a decree that every Filipino native must adopt a Spanish surname.
-In 1856, he was appointed as the Major Lieutenant, but soon after was convicted and sent to prison again in Bataan under the accusation that he ordered Alferez Lucas' housemaid's head to be shaved.
+Cayetano Arellano, uncle of the future chief justice to the Supreme Court of the Philippines Chief Justice Arellano.
+They had eleven children, but only four survived to adulthood.
+On November 21, 1849, Governor General Narciso Clavería y Zaldua issued a decree that every Filipino native had to adopt a surname.
+In 1856, he was appointed as the major lieutenant, but soon after was convicted and sent to prison again in Bataan under the accusation that he ordered Alferez Lucas' housemaid's head to be shaved.

-He sold his land and all of his riches, in order for him to be imprisoned in 1861, and continued writing poetry, along with translating Spanish documents, but he died a year later—on February 20, 1862, at the age of 73.
-Upon his deathbed, he asked the favor that none of his children become poets like him, who had suffered under his gift as well as under others.
+He sold his land and all of his riches, for him to be put out of imprisonment in 1861.
+He then continued writing poetry, along with translating Spanish documents, but he died a year later—on February 20, 1862, at the age of 73.
+On his deathbed, he asked the favor that none of his children become poets like him, who had suffered under his gift as well as under others.
 He even went as far as to tell them it would be better to cut their hands off than let them be writers.

 Balagtas is greatly idolized in the Philippines that the term for Filipino debate in extemporaneous verse is named after him: Balagtasan.